How on Earth do you pick the perfect gift for a Buddhist?

 Tell them it will protect them when you’re not there.

-Most Buddhists love art.
-And art can be very meaningful to a Buddhist.
-That’s why it’s a great gift.
+Most Buddhists I have met absolutely love art.
+Art can be very meaningful to a Buddhist.
+That’s why it makes a great gift.

 There are lots of Buddhist art vendors online and a ton selling art on Amazon and eBay.